As little as 12 months

 - A customized practicum (personal research project) to fit within your interest and/or current work

 You are required to complete 30 hours of coursework, including 24 hours of Major courses and 6 hours of Education Core courses as listed below.
 Courses are tightly integrated and focused on application-based curriculum.
 You will benefit from the incorporation of technology that aligns with national expectations for the 21st-century educator.
 This program can be completed in as few as 12 months.
+In lieu of written comprehensive exam(s) or thesis a Capstone Portfolio documenting the students’ mastery of NAEYC Standards is required.
+This program does not lead to licensure.

 State Program Approvals (PDF)